Pauline Baynes: Cover art for The Hobbit and The Lord of the Rings

 In 1961 Puffin used a painting by Baynes for the cover of a paperback edition of The Hobbit.
 Three years later, Allen & Unwin published The Lord of the Rings in a three-volume deluxe hardback edition for which they asked Baynes to design a slipcase.
-Never having read the story, Baynes was faced with the prospect of having to plough through a thousand pages of narrative before picking up a brush.
+Never having read the story, Baynes was faced with the prospect of having to read a thousand pages of narrative before picking up a brush.
 Her sister, who knew the book well, rescued her from her predicament by painting a panorama of Tolkien's characters and locales that Baynes was able to borrow from.
 The triptych that Baynes created became one of the most widely reproduced of all her paintings, being recycled for the iconic cover art of a one-volume paperback edition of The Lord of the Rings in 1968 and a three-volume Unwin Paperbacks version in 1981.
 Baynes also created an image of Aragorn's standard that was used to promote The Return of the King in a newspaper advertisement in October 1955.

 Smith of Wootton Major

 In 1967 Baynes illustrated the last piece of Tolkien's fiction to be published in his lifetime, his allegorical short story Smith of Wootton Major.
-Ballantine's American edition of the book was issued with an alternative Baynes cover adapted from one of its interior illustrations.
+Ballantine's American edition of the book was issued with an alternative Baynes cover.
 Yet another cover appeared when the book was reissued in the United Kingdom in 1975 in a second edition that was uniform with The Adventures of Tom Bombadil.
+Her illustrations were also used in an edition published in 2005 that was edited by Verlyn Flieger and included additional material written by scholars of Tolkien's work.